 Music fans all over the world are staying indoors, working from home.
 The daily use of the internet is booming, Netflix onboards over 16 million subscribers in a month due to the crises.
 More use of the internet means more data to analyse, meaning a possibility to understand online behaviour.
 SEO reports are valuable in this matter.

-Use SEO tools to monitor site performance, use reports (such as Spotify for Artists) to learn what content works best these days.
+Use SEO tools to monitor site performance, and use reports (such as Spotify for Artists) to learn what content works best these days.
 Social media reports are equally relevant; see what content and what times work best to post.
-Improve online advertising on Google AdWords and social media.
+Improve online advertising on Google Ads and social media.

 Social media such as Instagram and Twitter can be used to send direct personal messages to followers.
 This is an opportunity for artists to get in touch with fans by means of a personal note on social media channels.
 A message to fans, wishing them safety and health in these hard times.

 DM campaigns can, using good targeting, send messages to active users, users in certain areas or countries or messages in specific languages.
 Build relationships with your loyal fans with the opposite of social distancing: getting close on social networks.

 Spotify recently shared insights into the listening behaviour of people in lockdowns.
 Apparently, easy-listening genres such as chill-out went on a rise in popularity.

 As a label, there are opportunities for this using playlists.
 Adjust playlists to easy listening, share chill-out music and communicate it on social networks and blog posts.

 Ever since the outbreak of the virus, and the cancellation of shows, artists have turned to their studios.
 Trends on social media show a huge interest from fans in live streams.
 Music lovers no longer have the option to attend concerts, experiencing a live stream makes them enjoy the music in a social way.
 Interactions between fans and artists are possible and boost user experience.